Jairam Ramesh: Career

 In June 2004, he was elected to represent Adilabad District, Andhra Pradesh in the Rajya Sabha.
 Following the formation of the Congress-led United Progressive Alliance (UPA) government in 2004, he joined the National Advisory Council, where he helped put together UPA's National Common Minimum Program.
 From August 2004 – January 2006 he was a member of three committees of Parliament: the Public Accounts Committee, the Standing Committee on Finance and the Committee on Government Assurances and was a member of the Court of the Jawaharlal Nehru University.

 In February 2009, with the 15th Lok Sabha elections approaching, he led the party's Poll Strategy Panel.
 At that time he resigned his posts as Minister of State for Power and Minister of State for Commerce and Industry.

 Following his 2009 re-election to the Indian Parliament, on 28 May 2009 Jairam was given independent charge of Environment and Forests as Minister of State in the Congress-led administration.
 He was chief negotiator for India at the 2009 United Nations Climate Change Conference held in Copenhagen, Denmark, between 7 and 18 December 2009.

 Jairam was part of the 19-member 'Foundation Day Committee' of the All India Congress Committee (AICC), under the chairmanship of party president Sonia Gandhi, for planning the 2010 year-long celebrations of the 125th anniversary of the Congress Party.

 On 12 July 2011, Jairam was promoted to Cabinet Minister and reassigned to charge of the Ministry for Rural Development and on 13 July 2011 was named Minister (Additional Charge) of the new Ministry of Drinking Water and Sanitation.

-He was instrumental, as minister for environments and forests in 2011, in banning the use of bulls as performing animals.
-This then led to the ban of Jallikattu in Tamil Nadu in 2016.